There are now 3 possible online modes for units:

 This unit provides students with a solid foundation of theoretical and practical knowledge relating to the management of individual and group behaviour in organisations.
 In particular, the unit focuses on the role of the leader in influencing individual and group behaviour.

 - 6 points

-- Students are able to (1) demonstrate an understanding of current leadership theories; (2) explain organisational behaviour theories and concepts; (3) apply the language and basic technical terms of the organisational behaviour discipline; (4) interpret organisational problems in terms of leadership, individual, interpersonal and group processes; (5) analyse organisational problems through the application of organisational behaviour principles; and (6) create an action plan for developing leadership skills.
+Students are able to (1) demonstrate an understanding of current leadership theories; (2) explain organisational behaviour theories and concepts; (3) apply the language and basic technical terms of the organisational behaviour discipline; (4) interpret organisational problems in terms of leadership, individual, interpersonal and group processes; (5) analyse organisational problems through the application of organisational behaviour principles; and (6) create an action plan for developing leadership skills.

 - Contact hours

-- lectures/seminars/workshops: up to 3 hours per week
+- seminars: 3 hours per week for 12 weeks

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.